Highest weight vectors and transmutation: Coinvariants for Young subgroups and highest weight vectors in characteristic

-\begin{thmgl}[{\cite[Thm~2.4]{Donin1}, \cite[Thm~1]{Donin2}}] \ \begin{enumerate}[{\rm(i)}] \item The elements $e^*[T]$ with $T$ in a set of representatives of the admissible semi-standard tableaux of shape $F$ and weight $\mu$ form a basis of $e^*Af$. \item For every admissible semi-standard tableau $S$ of shape $F$ and weight $\mu$, there is precisely one admissible diagram mapping $\alpha:F\to E$ such that $S=S_E\circ\alpha$ and all admissible diagram mappings occur in this way. \end{enumerate} \end{thmgl} \begin{proof} Assume $\alpha:F\to E$ is admissible.
+\begin{thmgl}[{\cite[Thm~2.4]{Donin1}, \cite[Thm~1]{Donin2}}] \ \begin{enumerate}[{\rm(i)}] \item The elements $e^*[T]$ with $T$ in a set of (admissible) representatives of the special semi-standard tableaux of shape $F$ and weight $\mu$ form a basis of $e^*Af$. \item For every special semi-standard tableau $S$ of shape $F$ and weight $\mu$, there is precisely one special diagram mapping $\alpha:F\to E$ such that $S=S_E\circ\alpha$ and all special diagram mappings occur in this way. \end{enumerate} \end{thmgl} \begin{proof} Assume $\alpha:F\to E$ is special.
 Then it follows that \hbox{$S=S_E\circ\alpha$} is ordered, since the ordering $\le$ is linear on the rows and columns of $F$.
-Furthermore, $\alpha^{-1}:E\to F$ is also admissible.
+Furthermore, $\alpha^{-1}:E\to F$ is also special.
 From this it follows that if $b$ is strictly below $a$ in the same column of $F$, then $\alpha(b)$ occurs in a row strictly below $\alpha(a)$, i.e. $S$ is semi-standard.
-Since $\alpha^{-1}$ has the analogous property, $\alpha$ has property (b), i.e. $S$ is admissible.
+Since $\alpha^{-1}$ has the analogous property, $\alpha$ has property (b), i.e. $S$ is special.
 The image of the $i$-th row of $E$ under $\alpha^{-1}$ is $S^{-1}(i)$, and, since the ordering $\le$ is linear on the rows of $E$, $\alpha^{-1}$ is completely determined by the images of the rows of $E$ under $\alpha^{-1}$.
-So for every admissible semi-standard tableau $S$ of shape $F$ and weight $\mu$, there is at most one admissible diagram mapping $\alpha:F\to E$ such that $S=S_E\circ\alpha$.
-By \cite[Thm~1]{Z1} the number of admissible diagram mappings is equal to $\dim\Hom_A(Ae,Af)$ which is equal to $\dim e^*Af$ by Lemma~\ref{lem.homspaces}.
+So for every special semi-standard tableau $S$ of shape $F$ and weight $\mu$, there is at most one special diagram mapping $\alpha:F\to E$ such that $S=S_E\circ\alpha$.
+By \cite[Thm~1]{Z1} the number of special diagram mappings is equal to $\dim\Hom_A(Ae,Af)$ which is equal to $\dim e^*Af$ by Lemma~\ref{lem.homspaces}.
 So to prove (i) and (ii) it suffices to show that the elements given in (i) are linearly independent.

-By Lemma~\ref{lem.admissible} we may assume that for all $T$ in the given set of representatives $\alpha_T$ satisfies property (b') from Lemma~\ref{lem.admissible}.
+Recall that our representatives $T$ are supposed to be admissible, that is $\alpha_T$ must satisfies property (b') from Lemma~\ref{lem.special}.
 Let $C_{T_E}\le G$ and $C_F\le\Sym(F)$ be the column stabilisers of $T_E$ and $F$ and let $T$ be as above.
 Then we have

 where $\tilde C_F=T^{-1}C_{T_E}T=\alpha_T^{-1}C_E\alpha_T\le\Sym(F)$ is the stabiliser of the sets $\alpha_T^{-1}(E^i)$, $E^i$ the $i$-th column of $E$.
 If, for $\pi\in\tilde C_F$, $S_E\circ\alpha_{T\pi}$ has a repeated entry in some column, then $\sum_{\sigma\in C_F}{\rm sgn}(\sigma)e_2\{T\pi\sigma\}=0$.
 By Lemma~\ref{lem.independent} it suffices to show that $e_2\{T\}$ occurs with strictly positive coefficient in $e^*[T]$ and $e_2\{T\}\le e_2\{T\pi\sigma\}$ for all $\pi\in\tilde C_F$ such that $S_E\circ\alpha_{T\pi}$ has no repeated entry in any column, and all $\sigma\in C_F$.